fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 ...
 ```

 So the result is "docker please build with tag fs-hello-world the Dockerfile in this directory".
-You can point to any Dockerfile, but in our case, simple dot will mean the Dockerfile in <i>this</i> directory, that is why the command ends with a dot.
-After the build is finished you can run it with _docker run fs-hello-world_.
+You can point to any Dockerfile, but in our case, a simple dot will mean the Dockerfile in <i>this</i> directory.
+That is why the command ends with a period.
+After the build is finished, you can run it with _docker run fs-hello-world_.

 As images are just files, they can be moved around, downloaded and deleted.
 You can list the images you have locally with _docker image ls_, delete them with _docker image rm_.
 See what other command you have available with _docker image --help_.